The two operate in different ways.

 This is the best way for most non-techies to launch a WordPress powered website because the techie things listed above are done for you by auto-installer systems like Softaculous.
-All you do is click the WordPress icon and follow the on-screen instructions.
+All you do is click the Install button and follow the on-screen instructions.
 This is how it looks in one of the hosting companies I use, Vidahost.

 (Even those with technical knowledge prefer this way because it’s quick, easy and efficient.)

 So that’s how you get WordPress working.
 What about the main differences when it comes to everyday use and growing your website or blog?

 The main benefits of WordPress.org

 The biggest benefit of using the standalone version of WordPress is control.

 You can do whatever you want (in accordance with your host’s terms and conditions, of course) and you can install whatever plugins you like (if you’re not sure what a plugin is or what they do, read this guide – What is a WordPress Plugin?).

 You can only install plugins on a WordPress.com site if you opt for the Business plan, which comes with a hefty price tag for newbies who aren’t running a business.
 This freedom to do whatever you want is why so many people prefer the WordPress.org version.

 - You can add as many free and premium themes and plugins as you like, and you have full access to the code of each one

 - You can make money through ad networks like AdSense and keep 100% of the income those ads generate